Skip to main content

 info

-Built-in default profiles only support the Apply Profile action.
-Rename, Edit Note, and Delete are not available for built-in profiles.
+Built-in default profiles support Apply Profile, Duplicate and Export.
+Rename, Edit Note and Delete are not available for them.

 Applying a Profile